 Liberia Travel Information

-120 volts, 60Hz.
+Electrical current is 120 volts, 60Hz.
 Northern American non-grounded and grounded plugs are standard.
+Plugs in use are types A, B and F.

 A yellow fever vaccination is required for all travellers to Liberia greater than one year of age.
 Vaccinations are also recommended for hepatitis A, hepatitis B and typhoid.
 Malaria is a problem all over the country and prophylaxis of some kind should be taken in all areas.
 Those travellers who plan to spend a lot of time outdoors and may be at risk of animal bites, or in close contact with bats, should consider a rabies vaccination.
 Travellers are usually advised to be up to date on vaccinations for polio, MMR (measles, mumps, rubella) and tetanus-diphtheria.